JoshuaBarawa/MyPortfolio/README.md

 ## Description
-This project is a ladning page for my porfolio
+This project is a landing page for my porfolio
 ## Contributors
 * Joshua Barawa
 ## Setup/Installation Requirements